metaspartan/denarius/README.md

 Ticker: D

-Denarius [D] is an anonymous, untraceable, energy efficient, Proof-of-Work (New Tribus Algorithm) and Proof-of-Stake cryptocurrency.
+Denarius [D] is an anonymous, untraceable, energy efficient, Proof-of-Work (New Tribus Algorithm) and Proof-of-Stake cryptocurrency with FortunaStake nodes.
 10,000,000 D will be created in approx. about 3 years during the PoW phase.

 Supported Operating Systems